csula/cs3220-spring-2018/notes/exercises/exercise.md

 > Remember, if you are lost in any of the step, feel free to ask questions.

-In concrete, in this exercise, we want to set ourselves up to our restaurant application.
-The first step we want to do is to create the building block of the front end (components).
+In concrete, in this exercise, we want to set ourselves up to our game application.
+The first step we want to do is to create the building block of the front end – components.

 ## Requirements

 * Create a button component
 	* Ensure to have different modifiers (primary and secondary)
 * Create a table component
-	* Display a list of recipes
+	* Display a list of items
-	* Create a image component
-		* Show a food image
 * Create a form component
-	* Form to create a new recipes
+	* Form to create/edit a generator/event
 	* Remember to use the button we created earlier above
 * Push changes to Github pages
 * In the Github page, it should display all components created above.